alchemycodelab/computer-setup/README.md

   - [Windows](prework/windows/1_terminal.md)

 Following completion of the setup work, you should:
+ - Have a GitHub account
- - Have a terminal with a Git compatible prompt
+ - Open a terminal with a Git compatible prompt
- - Be able to receive a valid response when typing "git --version"
+ - Run vscode to edit and create code